KS1 & 2 National Curriculum September 2014

 - Teaching children about time eg. the sequencing of the day, facts about time, reading the time.

-English has a pre-eminent place in education and in society and at St. Edward's Catholic Primary School we offer a high quality education that teaches our pupils to write and speak fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
+At St. Edward's Catholic Primary School we offer a high quality education that teaches our pupils to write and speak fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.

 The overarching aim for English in the new curriculum (2014) is to promote high standards of literacy by equipping pupils with a strong command of the spoken and written word and to develop a love of literature through widespread reading for enjoyment.